Yonge Street Transportation Improvements

 Project Features

-- Reconstruction and widening of the roadway to 5 lanes, 4 through lanes, (2 per direction), and a 4.2m median (raised or painted, depending on adjacent land use)
+• Reconstruct and widen the roadway to five lanes (four through lanes, two per direction) and a 4.2m median (raised or painted, depending on adjacent land use)

-- Elimination of roadside ditches and the additional of curbs and sidewalk
+• Eliminate roadside ditches and add curbs and sidewalk

-- Provision of Traffic signals at future intersections and improvements to the traffic signal at Lockhart Rd
+• Provision of traffic signals at future intersections and improvements to the traffic signal at Lockhart Road

 The St. Paul Crescent reconstruction will include:

-- Intersection realignment with the future Sheppard Drive
+• Intersection realignment with the future Shepherd Drive

 Background